dmprofe/en.javascript.info/1-js/05-data-types/03-string/article.md

 : Returns the part of the string *between* `start` and `end` (not including `end`).

     This is almost the same as `slice`, but it allows `start` to be greater than `end` (in this case it simply swaps `start` and `end` values).

+    > [!t] t: slice in that case returns empty string instead.

     For instance: